WASdev/tool.accelerate.core/README.md

 ### Configuring a new technology
 1. In <code>liberty-starter-application/src/main/resources</code> update the services.json file to add your new technology, including an id, name, description and the endpoint you want to use.
 This will add your technology as an option on the main page.
+ 1. By convention the id should be **supertech** and the endpoint should be **/supertech**.
+ 1. The name and description are used in the UI to give the user information about the technology type.

+2. In the settings.gradle file add <code>starter-microservice-supertech</code> to the **include** list.
+This will add your project into the build lifecycle.

 2. In the build.gradle file in <code>liberty-starter-application</code> in the last set of <code>dependsOn</code> commands add your technology to the <code>war.dependsOn</code> list.
 You need to add <code>:nameOfYourProject:publishWar</code>.
-This will add your project to the build lifecycle.
+This make sure your project is built before the <code>liberty-starter-application</code> project.

 3. In <code>liberty-starter-wlpcfg/servers/StarterServer/server.xml</code> add your application to the list.
 You need to provide the name of the war file being created in location, the context-root that matches the endpoint specified in the <code>services.json</code> file in step 1 and the id you specified in step 1.